Memal7-Org/CloudNative-Security/README.md

 kubectl get service web-service -o jsonpath="{.status.loadBalancer.ingress[0].ip}"
 ```

+## Security Controls

+The following security controls have been implemented:

+### Preventative Controls
+- **Microsoft Defender for Cloud**: Protection for Container Registries, Kubernetes Services, and Virtual Machines
+- **Network Security Group Rules**: Restricts inbound traffic to MongoDB VM (though intentionally misconfigured for demo)

+### Detective Controls
+- **Azure Security Center**: Monitors for security vulnerabilities and threats
+- **Control Plane Audit Logging**: Records all API server activity for AKS cluster
+- **Log Analytics**: Centralized logging for audit events and security alerts

+### Monitoring and Response
+- **Security Alerts**: Configured to send notifications via email for security incidents
+- **Diagnostic Settings**: Captures detailed AKS control plane logs for investigation

+To demonstrate these controls in action, you can run the included `simulate-attack.sh` script after deployment.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.